nate-adkins/nate-adkins.github.io/_pages/robotics.md

 ![]({{ site.baseurl }}/assets/images/basestation.jpg)

 After completing all of the missions in the competition, our scores were totalled by the judges.
-We had placed second overall in the competition by a less than a one point difference.
+We had placed [second overall](https://www.marssociety.org/news/2024/06/02/agh-space-systems-crowned-urc-2024-champion/) in the competition.

 ![]({{ site.baseurl }}/assets/images/autonomy.jpg)